Blog > How Long Do ACH Transfers Take? Everything you need to know

 ACH takes one to three business days to completeHowever, the typical ACH transfer time frame varies depending on several factors, such as the transfer type, transaction amount, banks involved, etc.

-ACH transfer times are influenced by the type of transfer, such as an eCheck or a direct deposit.
+The ACH transfer time is influenced by the type of transfer, such as an eCheck or a direct deposit.
 The transfer amount can also impact the processing time, as larger transfers may require additional verification and approval.

 The individual bank’s processing time and the time of day a transaction is initiated are other factors that can affect the ACH timeline.
 The ACH clearing times may be prolonged if submitted on a weekend or holiday.